Fixpoint Theory -- Upside Down: Proof rules

 Whenever $a$ is a fixpoint, but not yet the largest fixpoint of $f$, from the result above $\nu f^\#_a\neq \emptyset$.
 Intuitively, $\nu f^\#_a$ is the set of points where $a$ can still be ``improved''.
 More precisely, we can show that $a$ can be increased on the points in $\nu f^\#_a$ producing a post-fixpoint of $f$.
 In order to determine how much $a$ can be increased we proceed similarly to what we have done for defining $\inc{a}{f}$ (Lemma~\ref{le:approximation-2}), but restricting the attention to $\nu f_a^{\#}$ instead of considering the full $\Ybot{Y}{a}$.
+While $\inc{a}{f}$ could always be used, by restricting to $\nu f_a^{\#}$ we are able to find a better, that is larger, value which is still correct.